groovycode-xyz/taschengeld/DATABASE_SCHEMA.md

 - When a user is deleted, their completed tasks are deleted
 - When a user is deleted, their piggy bank account is deleted
 - When a piggy bank account is deleted, all its transactions are deleted
+- When a task is deleted, all its completed tasks (paid/rejected) are deleted automatically